zipvilization/Zipvilization/world/time/index.md

 Time must also be machine-readable.

-An AI answering questions about Zipvilization should never need to infer maturity from statements such as:
+An AI answering questions about Zipvilization should never need to infer maturity from an image or from statements such as:

 > "This City looks old."

-It should be able to reason from explicit inputs:
+It should be able to reason from explicit state:

-- current blockchain progression,
+- blockchain progression,
-- territorial threshold,
+- territorial capacity,
-- relevant activation state,
 - completed cycles,
-- Zip capacity,
+- Zip population,
 - lower-level dependencies,
 - and canonical maturity rules.

-That makes questions such as these answerable from structure:
+That makes questions such as these answerable from evidence:

 > When will this Farm mature?

 > Is this City structurally present but biologically immature?

-> Which biological level is currently mature?
+> Which territorial level is currently mature?

-> How much progression remains before the next stage?
+> How much canonical progression remains?

 The Atlas explains what Time means.

 Canonical rules define the relationships.

-SolumTools can expose current measurable state.
+SolumTools provides translated state.

-AI can then reason from explicit evidence rather than inventing missing assumptions.
+AI can reason from that evidence.

 → **[Explore Artificial Intelligence](/trinomial/artificial-intelligence/)**